iNavFlight/inav/docs/Telemetry.md

 ### CLI command

-inav_telemetry_type
+ibus_telemetry_type

 0.Standard sensor type are used (Temp,Rpm,ExtV).
 Each transmitter should support this.
-(FS-i6, FS-i6S)
+(FS-i6, FS-i6S).

 1.This same as 0, but GPS ground speed (sensor 16) is of type Speed in km/h.
-(FS-i6 10ch_MOD_i6_Programmer_V1_5.exe from https://github.com/benb0jangles/FlySky-i6-Mod-)
+(FS-i6 10ch_MOD_i6_Programmer_V1_5.exe from https://github.com/benb0jangles/FlySky-i6-Mod-).

 2.This same as 1, but GPS altitude (sensor 11) is of type ALT in m.
-(FS-i6 10ch_Timer_MOD_i6_Programmer_V1_4.exe from https://github.com/benb0jangles/FlySky-i6-Mod-)
+(FS-i6 10ch_Timer_MOD_i6_Programmer_V1_4.exe from https://github.com/benb0jangles/FlySky-i6-Mod-).

+3.This same as 2, but each sensor have its own sensor id.
+(FS-i6 10ch_Mavlink_MOD_i6_Programmer_V1_.exe from https://github.com/benb0jangles/FlySky-i6-Mod-):
+sensor 4 is of type S85,
+sensor 5 is of type ACC_Z,
+sensor 6 is of type CURRENT,
+sensor 7 is of type ALT,
+sensor 8 is of type HEADING,
+sensor 9 is of type DIST,
+sensor 10 is of type COG,
+sensor 10 is of type GALT,
+sensor 12 is of type GPS_LON,
+sensor 13 is of type GPS_LAT,
+sensor 14 is of type ACC_X,
+sensor 15 is of type ACC_Y.

+4.This same as 3, but support 4 byte sensors. (fix_updater_03_16_21_33_1 from https://github.com/qba667/FlySkyI6/tree/master/release):
+sensor 7 is 4byte ALT, 12 is PRESURE or PITOT_SPEED if avaliable, 13 is GPS_STATUS, 14 is 4byte GPS_LON, 15 is 4byte GPS_LAT.
+This required a receiver with new firmware that support SNR, RSSI and long frames (For FS-IA6B since August 2016 or need upgrade to wersion 1.6 https://github.com/povlhp/FlySkyRxFirmware).

+5.This same as 4, but sensor 3 is ARMED, 4 is MODE, 12 is CLIMB.

 ### RX hardware